Keith Ferguson and Mandi Carver hired as assistant coaches, Tom Perkins brought on as director of operations

 The Fresno State women's basketball team traveled down under to Australia for an 11-day preseason tour.

-Tom Perkins, a distinguished junior college coach and former assistant with head coach Jaime White, rejoins White's staff at Fresno State, beginning his first season as the director of operations.
+Tom Perkins, a distinguished junior college coach and former assistant with head coach Jaime White, rejoined White's staff at Fresno State.
+He enters his season as the director of operations.
 He was hired on May 21, 2014.

 Perkins was an assistant coach under White during the 2010-11 season at Northern Colorado.
 That year, he and White helped lead the Bears to the Big Sky co-regular season championship and the school's first Division I postseason appearance playing in the Women's Basketball Invitational.

 After leaving Northern Colorado, Perkins became the head women's basketball coach at Wasatch High School in Heber City, Utah where he led his squads to a 44-23 overall record and three trips to the UHSAA State Tournament.
 Wasatch finished in the top 16 twice and the final 8 in 2014.